cirruselli/Data-Centric-Development-Milestone-Project/TESTING.md

     ii.
 When registered or logged in the page redirect to homepage.

 2. As a Frequent Visitor, I want to interact with the site and add content
     i.
-When logged in users can add offsprings to the "offspring A-I" page via a form on the "add offspring" page.
+When logged in users can add offsprings to the "offsprings" page via a form on the "add offspring" page.
     ii.
 The number of offsprings is reflected on the homepage where each stallion has a percentbar.
     iii.
 Each stallion has its own page where number of offsprings i represented.

 3. As a Frequent Visitor, I want to view other offsprings related to my own offspring
     i.
-The page "offspring A-I" presents all offsprings
+The "offsprings" page presents all offsprings
     ii.
-The "offspring A-I" page has a search function where you can search for the stallion of the offspring and get all other offsprings related to that stallion.
+The "offsprings" page has a search function where you can search for the stallion of the offspring and get all other offsprings related to that stallion.
 You can search for the mother as well.

 ### Further testing